 The Hixon House Adult Shelter for homeless adults without children opened in 2010 thanks to generous community supporters who completed the $2.2 million capital campaign and met the Kresge Challenge.

-This new building, designed by UK Architects and built by Shepard Construction, is a renovation of the original Haven farmhouse, plus new LEED energy efficient construction.
-The new shelter has room for up to 20 guests, with two guests in each bedroom.
+This building, designed by UK Architects and built by Shepard Construction, is a renovation of the original Haven farmhouse, plus new LEED energy efficient construction.
+The shelter has room for up to 20 guests, with two guests in each bedroom.
 Space includes 10 bedrooms, staff offices, counseling rooms, phone rooms, check-in, an elevator, computer room, kitchen, common areas for dining and recreation, bathrooms, laundry, and storage.
 Three meals a day are provided for adults residents with their participation.
-The new Hixon House shelter provides for individuals and couples what the Byrne House Family Shelter provides for families: a safe place to stay while making positive changes in their life.
+The Hixon House shelter provides for individuals and couples what the Byrne House Family Shelter provides for families: a safe place to stay while making positive changes in their life.

 There are three core objectives of the program:

 • Find permanent housing

 Service Coordinators and Shelter Staff encourage guests to participate in the Haven’s own educational programs: Rental Rights and Responsibilities and Budgeting; Getting Ahead In a Just Getting By World; Work Practice Program; Financial Literacy Programs; various health and wellness programs; arts and leisure programs; and children’s educational and enrichment programming.
 Shelter guests are connected with health organizations, welfare agencies and child care, and are helped with transportation to meetings.
 Staff assists with searches for housing and employment, helping with budgeting and providing follow-up throughout the process.
 Through the work of the staff, the guests improve in self-sufficiency & financial stability which helps break the homeless cycle.